nullivex/ah-wiki/core/Chat.md

 The special action for persistent connections `say` makes use of `api.chatRoom.socketRoomBroadcast` tell a message to all other users in the room, IE: `say Hello World`.

+To create private chat rooms (or peer-to-peer rooms), it is suggested that you create a randomly named room and provide each client with an authentication token.

+Clients can also subscribe to (but not participate in) chatRooms they are not "in" with `listenToRoom ` and `silenceRoom`

 ## Methods

 ### `api.chatRoom.socketRoomBroadcast(api, connection, message, [fromQueue])`